darklife/darkriscv/README.md

 3-state pipeline and a single-clock phase (posedge) in the entire logic, in a way that the 2-stage pipeline and dual-clock phase will be kept only for reference.
-The only disadvantage of the 3-state pipeline is one extra wait-state in the load operation.
+The only disadvantage of the 3-state pipeline is one extra wait-state in the load operation and the longer pipeline flush of two clocks in the taken branches.

-TODO: add some simulation counters in order to measure the effective MIPS/MHz performance, considering the pipeline flushes and the wait-states.
+Just for reference, the current firmware example runs in the 3-stage pipeline version clocked at 100MHz runs at a verified performance of 62 MIPS.
+The theorical 100MIPS performance is not reached 5% due to the extra wait-state in the load instruction and 32% due to pipeline flushes after taken branches.
+The 2-stage pipeline version, in the other side, runs at a verified performance of 79MIPS with the same clock.
+The only loss regards to 20% due to pipeline flushes after a taken branch.

+Of course, the impact of the pipeline flush depends also from the software and, as long the software is currently optimized for size.
+When compiled with the -O2 instead of -Os, the performance increase to 68MIPS in the 3-state pipeline and the loss changed to 6% for load and 25% for the pipeline flush.
+The -O3 option resulted in 67MIPS and the best result was the -O1 option, which produced 70MIPS in the 3-stage version and 85MIPS in the 2-stage version.

-As reference, here some additional performance results (synthesis only, 3-stage version) for other Xilinx devices available in the ISE for speed grade 2:
+Here some additional performance results (synthesis only, 3-stage version) for other Xilinx devices available in the ISE for speed grade 2:

-- Spartan-6:	100MHz
+- Spartan-6:	100MHz (measured 70MIPS w/ -O1)
 - Artix-7: 	178MHz
 - Kintex-7: 	225MHz